Session Management

 Session Recovery After Browser Restart

 After a browser restart, locally-loaded media files are referenced by blob URLs that are no longer valid.
 The session recovery system detects these invalid blob URLs and displays file re-selection prompts for each affected media source.
 The user selects the original files from disk, and the session resumes with all color corrections, annotations, and playback state intact.
-This ensures that no review work is lost even when the browser is closed unexpectedly or the system restarts.

 Storage Quota